penguin347/iFood_EDA/README.md

 ## Data Analysts
 박건(Geon Park), 김정민(Jungmin Kim), 조혜진(Hyejin Cho)

-NO.1 DATA team was formed during the 4th Data Analyst course at Programmers in 2024.
+'NO.1 DATA' team was formed during the 4th Data Analyst course at Programmers in 2024.
 We learned SQL as a tool for Exploratory Data Analysis (EDA) and, based on this, analyzed the ifood marketing data obtained from Kaggle.
 Although the analysis period was short, we collaborated effectively and received guidance from experts.
 Moving forward, we proposed various marketing strategies that ifood should consider.

 ## Directory